Nexedi/jio/docs/sphinx/source/complex_queries.rst

 The query exec method must only be used if the server is not able to pre-select documents.
 As mentioned before, you could use an indexStorage to maintain indices with key information on all documents in a storage.
-This index file will then be used to run queries on if all fields, required in the query answer are available in the index.
+This index file will then be used to run queries, if all of the fields required in the query answer are available in the index.

 Matching properties
 ^^^^^^^^^^^^^^^^^^^

-Complex Queries select items which exactly match with the value given in the query.
+Complex Queries select items which exactly match the value given in the query.
 You can use wildcards ('%' is the default wildcard character), and you can change the wildcard character in the query options object.
 If you don't want to use a wildcard, just set the wildcard character to an empty string.